baycreekmadison/bcna_website/site/content/_index.md

 title: Bay Creek Neighborhood
 subtitle: Madison, WI
 image: /img/bay_creek_blur4.jpg
-blurb:
-    heading: Why Kaldi?
-    text: "Kaldi is the coffee store for everyone who believes that great coffee shouldn't just taste good, it should do good too.
-We source all of our beans directly from small scale sustainable farmers and make sure part of the profits are reinvested in their communities."
+blurb: Bay Creek is a neighborhood nestled between Monona Bay and Wingra Creek located on the near south side of Madison, Wisconsin.
+The name Bay Creek was chosen to reflect the fact that the borders of the neighborhood are almost entirely water.
 intro:
     heading: "What we offer"
     text: "Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
 We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone."